spryker/spryker-docs/docs/marketplace/user/back-office-user-guides/202108.0/catalog/product-options/managing-product-options.md

 ## Assigning products to a product option

-To assign products to a product option, do the following:
+To assign products to a product option, follow these steps:
 1. Select **Edit** next to the product option you want to assign product to.
 2. On the *Edit product option* page, switch to **Products** tab.
 3. Select the desired products.